gbinal/p-o-d.github.com/implementation-guide.md

 ### B) Tools

-* **Is your data file a CSV?** Use the CSV-to-API generator to automatically create a basic read-only REST API for your CSV data.
+* **Is your data file a CSV?** Use the [CSV-to-API generator](http://labs.data.gov/csv-to-api/) to automatically create a basic read-only REST API for your CSV data.
-* **Is your data stored in a database?** Use the Database-to-API generator to automatically create a basic read-only REST API for accessing the database data.
+* **Is your data stored in a database?** Use the [Database-to-API generator](http://labs.data.gov/db-to-api/readme.md) to automatically create a basic read-only REST API for accessing the database data.
-* **Do you have spatial data?** Use the Spatial Search to improve the searchability of your data.
+* **Do you have spatial data?** Use the [Spatial Search tool](https://github.com/project-open-data/SpatialSearch) to improve the searchability of your data.

 ### C) Best Practices and Examples